lorin/resilience-engineering/README.md

 ## David Woods

-[Woods](https://complexity.osu.edu/people/woods.2) has a resesarch background in cognitive systems engineering and did work researching NASA accidents.
+[Woods](https://complexity.osu.edu/people/woods.2) has a research background in cognitive systems engineering and did work researching NASA accidents.
 He is one of the founders [Adaptive Capacity Labs](http://www.adaptivecapacitylabs.com/), a resilience engineering consultancy.